paulodrade/Frontend-Test/README.md

 ## Task

 You must implement the "mandatory" topics, but feel free to pick more optional topics to be also implemented, if you feel like.
-You must use Angular or VueJS as your main frontend framework, and you also can use other frameworks/plugins you want.
+You must use Angular as your main frontend framework, and you also can use other frameworks/plugins you want.
 We'd expect you to spend 4-8 hours with the task.
 Use the description as inspiration and make something large or small, in which you focus on what you think is the most fun.